 Among the two notable conditions are electrolysis, and acidic ground conditions.
-Each of the two can eat through a brand new copper line in a year or so.
-Brass lines, due to being a thicker walled pipe, takes a longer period of time to fail due to electrolysis or acidic ground conditions.
+Each of the two can eat through a brand-new copper line in a year or so.
+Brass lines, due to being thicker walled pipe, take a longer period of time to fail due to electrolysis or acidic ground conditions.

 It’s therefore essential for each property owner to master common problems related to water supply lines.
 There are several issues that affect their flow rate and water pressure.
 These may require immediate replacement or repair:

 Water Line Leaks and Leak Testing

 Leaks can occur anywhere along the water supply lines due to various reasons such as loose joints and pipe corrosion.
 They can cause a reduction of water pressure and should therefore be repaired as soon as possible.
 Another increasingly more common issue is pipe failure due to electrolysis.
 Electrolysis is a stray underground electrical current that attacks bare copper water lines.
 Stray underground electrical current can destroy a copper water line in less than 1 year.

 These are the most paramount plumbing issues.
 Faced with burst pipes?
 The solution is to contact Balkan Sewer and Water Main team for your emergency services in NYC and get immediate help.